nytimes/pourover/index.md

 	**Range and DVRange filters must always be named the same string as the attribute that they track** Also, like exactFilters, range and dvrange filers will be associated to the attrs after which they are named.

-- manualFilter: This filter, surpisingly, is a filter for manual queries.
+- manualFilter: This filter, surprisingly, is a filter for manual queries.
 That is to say, rather than querying a manual filter with a desired value for some attribute, you pass `manualFilter` an array of cids and the matchset will be set to exactly those cids.
 This is useful when representing user-created slices of collections or editor-curated slices of collections.
 Say a user can move pictures into their personal collection.
 It is recommended that you do this by creating a manual filter to store the state of this collection, rather than creating some tag attribute.

 		var edpicks = PourOver.makeManualFilter("edpicks")
 		edpicks.query([3,7,19,25])